IntersectMBO/lsm-tree/doc/format-run.md

 read first.
 This helps with pre-allocating the memory needed for the in-memory representation of the other main components, and knowing how much data to read from disk for each component.

+Size granularity, alignment and any trailing padding of the components:
+1. 32bit size granularity, 32bit alignment
+2. 32bit size granularity, 32bit alignment, trailing padding to 64bit alignment
+3. 64bit size granularity, 64bit alignment
+4. 64bit size granularity, 64bit alignment
+5. 8bit size granularity, 8bit alignment, trailing padding to 64bit alignment
+6. 64bit size granularity, 64bit alignment
+7. 64bit size granularity, 64bit alignment
+8. 64bit size granularity, 64bit alignment

+The alignment of the components is arranged such that it would be possible (if desired) to mmap the whole file and access almost all of the components with natural alignment.
+The clash map however is not a simple flat array, so it is is expected to be decoded, rather than to be accessed in-place.

 ### Ordinary index